Jun-Lucis/BIG-theory/docs/limitations.md

 * boundary anisotropy can shift finite-time survival/runaway thresholds in a specified numerical model;
 * boundary cost versus nonlocal repulsion can generate a fission-like metastable landscape in a reduced geometric model;
 * finite noise can enable and then destabilize sustained capture in a reduced dynamic boundary model;
-* post-capture hidden-depth dynamics can preserve multiple parent memories in a stochastic reduced model;
+* post-capture hidden-depth dynamics can preserve multiple parent-like memories in a stochastic reduced model;
 * boundary approach, resonance locking, and hidden-depth inheritance can coexist in a unified reduced B12 model.

 These are structural and numerical claims within specified models.